Everybody keeps their money in a bank account.

 It is therefore highly liquid and good return provider for a short-term investment.

-Disadvantage of liquid funds
+The disadvantage of liquid funds

 There is one major disadvantage of keeping money in a liquid fund that can affect you.
 The money in a liquid fund is not immediately available to you.